 So what exactly is Supermart.ng and how does it work?

 Gbolahan: Supermart.ng is an online grocery delivery service in Nigeria.
 We pride ourselves in being able to deliver goods to you in as early as 3 hours.
 We currently have the largest assortment of groceries anywhere in Nigeria and that’s including the physical supermarkets.
-What we do is sell goods from several supermarkets from across Lagos, including all the local markets.
+What we do is sell goods from several supermarkets across Lagos, including all the local markets.
 So in essence anything you’re looking for in Lagos, you’re most likely to find it here than anywhere else.
-In addition to that, we also have what we call “artillery categories”, things like office supplies, pharmacy items as well as foods from the local market like ewedu, ogbono, oziza, catfish … pretty much anything you’ll find in your kitchen, in your home, you can buy it on Supermart.ng.
+In addition to that, we also have what we call “artillery categories”, things like office supplies, and pharmacy items as well as foods from the local market like ewedu, ogbono, oziza, catfish … pretty much anything you’ll find in your kitchen, in your home, you can buy it on Supermart.ng.
 What we are trying to do is to replicate a mega supermarket similar to what you’ll find abroad – the Wal-Mart and Tescos where you’ll find pretty much everything you’re looking for.

-Nobody else is delivering groceries or anything at all in as early as 3 hours in the whole of Nigeria.
+Nobody else is delivering groceries or anything at all for as early as 3 hours in the whole of Nigeria.
 And the great thing about us is that we only want to give customers the choice of being able to receive orders when it’s convenient for them.
-If you order with Supermart.ng, you can get your delivery within 1 of 3 windows – 12pm to 3pm; 3pm to 6pm and 6pm to 9pm, 7 days a week, including holidays.
+If you order with Supermart.ng, you can get your delivery within 1 of 3 windows – 12pm to 3pm; 3pm to 6pm, and 6pm to 9pm, 7 days a week, including holidays.
 For us, it’s about putting the customers first.
 We are probably the number 1 customer-focused product in Nigeria.

 Raphael: Our entire operation is structured around the fact that we want to deliver on time.
 So it’s reflected in the way we pick and route deliveries to customers.
 And because we have drivers on the road all the time, we actually get real-time traffic feedback that helps us plan accordingly.